KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 * Debrief with team after each session and capture key positive findings and usability issues on the issue tracking spreadsheet
 * Debrief with observers
 * Post all videos to predetermined location

+(Usability Study Process and Materials Checklist)
+* Post-study questions
+* Set up select post test questions in survey software (if necessary)
+* Post-test questionnaires (in person only) or links to applicable surveys

 Data analysis (Usability Study Process and Materials Checklist)
 * Work with team to determine final list of positive findings, usability issues